Any form of sexual violence, such as misconduct, assault or harassment is never okay.

 Reporting sexual violence - if you choose to

-• Report to the police: Sexual violence is a criminal offence.
+- Report to the police: Sexual violence is a criminal offence.
 You can report the incident to the police, but you do not have to - it's your choice.
-You may wish to talk to a friend, family member or support service (such as Student Services, or an external service or advice line) first.
 If you do make the decision to report to the police, they will also be able to offer support.
 Their first priority will be to check on your wellbeing and see if you need any medical assistance.
 You will be assigned a designated officer to support you throughout their investigation.
 Find out more about reporting sexual violence to the police.

-• School procedure.
+- School procedure.
 If you decide to make a formal report to the School about a student or staff member, specific procedures are in place to guide you through the process.
 The procedures will vary depending on whether you are reporting a student or a staff member.
 The appropriate team will be able to advise.
+Access our dedicated webpage for information on what happens after you make a report, which provides a useful summary of next steps.

 School support